-Understanding the package organization of an application is a challenging and critical task since it reflects the application structure.
-Many approaches have flourished to provide information on packages and their relationships, by visualizing software artifacts metrics, their structure and their evolution [1].
-Distribution Maps [2] show how properties are spread over an application.
-Lanza et al. [3] propose to recover high-level views by visualizing relationships.
-Package Surface Blueprints [4] reveal the internal structure of a package and its relationships with other packages - surfaces represent relations between an analyzed package and its provider packages.
-Dong and Godfrey [5] propose high-level object dependency graphs to represent and understand the system package structure.
+Understanding the package organization of an application is a challenging and critical task because it reflects the application structure.
+Many approaches have flourished to provide information on packages and their relationships, by visualizing software artifacts metrics, their structure, and their evolution [1].
+Distribution maps [2] show how properties are spread over an application.
+Ducasse and Lanza [3] proposed to recover high-level views by visualizing relationships.
+Package surface blueprints [4] reveal the internal structure of a package and its relationships with other packages- surfaces represent relations between an analyzed package and its provider packages.
+Dong and Godfrey [5] proposed high-level object dependency graphs to represent and understand the system package structure.